WowFinder/docs/README.md

 - [Versioning strategy](en/versioning.md): the versioning strategy for the project.
 - [ESLint configuration](en/eslint-rules.md): the ESLint recommended configuration and rules for the project.
 - [TypeScript configuration](en/typescript.md): the TypeScript recommended configuration for the project.
-- Jest configuration (upcoming): the Jest recommended configuration for the project.
+- [Jest configuration](/en/jest-settings.md): the Jest recommended configuration for the project.
 - Build process (upcoming): the default built process for modules in the project (used by all library modules and optionally by application modules).
+- GitHub Actions (upcoming): the GitHub Actions recommended configuration for the project.
+- SonarCloud guidelines (upcoming): the SonarCloud recommended configuration for the project.

 ## Rules Enforcement Levels